open-energy-transition/demo_pypsa_snakemake/README.md

 using bind mounts we can use our host filesystem to provide config and get results this conatiner will spin up and die only results which are bindmounted will survive

+# USE LOCALLY
+ - create env using env.yaml
+ - then activate it
+   `snakemake --cores 1 calculate_sum`
+   `snakemake --cores 1 prepare_networks`
+   `snakemake --cores 1 solve_networks`
+ to remove folder and run again
+ - `sudo rm -r results/`
+ - `sudo rm -r prepared_networks/`

-# How To Use
+# How To Use With Docker

 if you have docker installed

-- docker build -t demo-pypsa .
+- `docker build -t demo-pypsa .`
-- docker run --name democontainer -v "$(pwd)"/input:/input -v "$(pwd)"/results:/results --rm demo_pypsa
+- `docker run --name democontainer -v "$(pwd)"/input:/input -v "$(pwd)"/results:/results --rm demo_pypsa`

-to remove folder and run again

-- sudo rm -r results/
+this will create a docker container run `snakemake --cores 1 calculate_sum`  and remove it after writing result files.

 # CLOUD SOLVE